 Why am I telling you this?
 What possible connection can we find between the eastern rituals of cockfighting and developing leadership value and effectiveness?

 The story matters because the method Geertz used to understand Balinese culture holds fantastic potential for 21st century organisations.
 What’s more, this potential is largely untapped, providing the leaders who use with the potential to create a powerful advantage.

-The approach that anthropologists use to understand culture is ethnography and it involves spending time with the people a group or tribe for an extended period of time.
-Immersing yourself firsthand like this allows you to experience first-hand their customs, practices and norms.
-Corporate ethnography, once described by Businessweek as the ‘new core competence’, allows organisational researchers to immerse themselves in and understand corporate cultures the way anthropologists understood ancient and tribal cultures.
+The approach that anthropologists use to understand culture is ethnography and it involves locating yourself in a group or tribe for an extended period of time.
+Immersing yourself like this allows you to experience first-hand the customs, practices and norms of that group.

 Its power lies in its ability to illuminate the dynamics of an organisation or a team that go on beneath the surface, sometimes hidden in plain sight.